 It was an honour to join the governing body and every time I visit the school I can’t help but be impressed by all that happens there.
 I sit on the Pupil and Attainment Committee and Staff Committee and have a particular focus on Early Years Education."

 Mr James Hughes (Parent Governor) Pupils Committee.
-A governor since March 2016, James is our newest recruit, and is yet to be assigned to a committee (or two).
+A governor since March 2016, James is our newest recruit, and is now part of the Finance and Resources Committee.
 He comes to us with a wealth of experience as a businessman and auditor.
-The governors look forward to working with him as he joins our Pupils Committee.
-He has one son at school.
+James has two sons at school.

 Mrs Julie Jones (Headteacher and governor) Finance, Pupils and Staffing Committees.
 Julie joined the school as headteacher in October 2013 and works 3 days a week in School.
 Attendance FGB 6/6 Finance Committee 6/6 Pupil committee 5/5 Staff Committee 5/5